About us

 What is Circumnavigation?
 Definition Crossing oceans: A special boat

-Proposed route: Click for map Calendar: Timeline
+Completed route: Click for map Calendar: Timeline

-Printable 3-fold brochure: Click for brochure Poster: small size
+Printable 3-fold brochure: Click for brochure Photos: provided on request

-Printable 1-page flier: Click for flier Photos: provided on request
+Printable 1-page flier: Click for flier

 Founded to honor the legacy of fallen friends, our goal at Around-n-Over is to create educational opportunities from the experiences surrounding human powered journeys, and to use the same as co-fundraising programs toward our charitable goals.
+Please refer to our Score Card page for progress in our charitable and educational programs.
+Until now, Around-d-Over has leveraged over 100,000 USD toward charitable programs.

 STAGE 1: (summary page)